aditya8sharma/CI-CD-Pipeline-for-Java-Based-Application/README.md

 sudo apt-get install jenkins
 ```

-**Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
-Open port 8080 in the inbound traffic rules as show below.
+By default, Jenkins is not be accessible to the external world due to the inbound traffic restriction by AWS.
+Allow port 8080 in the inbound traffic rules as show below.

 <img width="1187" alt="Screenshot 2023-02-01 at 12 42 01 PM" src="https://user-images.githubusercontent.com/43399466/215975712-2fc569cb-9d76-49b4-9345-d8b62187aa22.png">